6 steps to get sales and marketing working on the same team

 Here are 5 ways to get your sales team using the marketing collateral.

 The success of marketing and sales alignment is rooted in clear communication.
 Include the sales team in content planning meetings and use their feedback to tailor future publications.
-Remember, the sales team are communicating directly with the market on a daily basis and can offer unique insights into what buyers are searching for.
+Remember, the sales team is communicating directly with the market on a daily basis and can offer unique insights into what buyers are searching for.

 According to the 2017 Startup Sales Stack Report the top collateral management tools for helping organizations store, manage and optimize their marketing collateral and sales materials are: